 It takes a lot of trust to leave your house in the care of someone else.
 So, if that person is a stranger, it is perfectly natural to want to know everything you can about them before you hand over the keys.

 A background check is the obvious way to find out all the most important information.
-In this article, we have explained what a background check can tell you and also detailed the top three public background checking sites on the market right now.
+In this article, we have explained what a background check can tell you and also detailed the top two public background checking sites on the market right now.

 We have also explained when you will and will not need to run a background check on a prospective housesitter and explained the rules and regulations for when you do.